 What Will You Study?

-Phase I Fellowship
+Phase I - Farm Study

-I experienced six months of personal and botanical growth living atop Allegheny Mountain learning about the many intersections between food and community."
+I experienced six months of personal and botanical growth living atop Allegheny Mountain learning about the many intersections between food and community.

 - Samantha Taggart, AMI Fellow, 2014-2015